Metatarsus adductus is a foot deformity. The bones in the front half of the foot bend or turn in toward the side of the big toe.

 There may also be a family history of the condition.

 Metatarsus adductus is a fairly common problem.
 It is one of the reasons why people develop "in-toeing."

-Newborns with metatarsus adductus may also have a problem called developmental dysplasia of the hip (DDH).
-This allows the thigh bone slips out of the hip socket.
+Newborns with metatarsus adductus may also have a problem called developmental dysplasia of the hip (DDH), which allows the thigh bone to slip out of the hip socket.

 The front of the foot is bent or angled in toward the middle of the foot.
 The back of the foot and the ankles are normal.
-About half of children with metatarsus adductus have the problem in both feet.
+About one half of children with metatarsus adductus have these changes in both feet.